Justice, Selectively

 The ICC itself is not the problem.
 The principle of a permanent international court capable of holding individuals accountable for genocide, war crimes, and crimes against humanity is arguably one of the most important legal developments of the modern era.
 The problem is what happens when powerful states decide which warrants deserve applause and which deserve sanctions.

 In 2023, the U.S. applauded the ICC's arrest warrant for Russian President Vladimir Putin, calling it a step toward accountability.
 That warrant was justified: Russia's invasion of Ukraine and the documented deportation of children constitute serious violations of international law.
-Yet in late 2024, when the same court issued warrants for Israeli Prime Minister Benjamin Netanyahu and Yoav Gallant on allegations of war crimes in Gaza, the reaction was the opposite: "outrageous," "shameful," and met with threats of congressional retaliation against the court itself.
-Both warrants were issued by the same institution under the same legal framework.
-The point is not that one warrant was right and the other wrong.
-It is that a state cannot champion international justice when it targets an adversary and then threaten to destroy the court when it targets an ally.
+Yet in late 2024, when the same court issued warrants for Israeli Prime Minister Benjamin Netanyahu and Yoav Gallant on allegations of war crimes in Gaza, the reaction was the opposite: "outrageous," "shameful," and followed by concrete action.

 This is not an argument against the ICC's existence.
 It is an observation that the court's authority is selectively endorsed or undermined depending on whether the accused is a geopolitical adversary or an ally.
 When justice is celebrated in one case and condemned in another, the inconsistency does not discredit the court.
 It discredits the states that treat international law as a convenience.